Oregu/clj-ideagen/README.md

-Because default .classpath project import for IntelliJ Idea doesn't handle Eclipse project files with parameters well.
+Because default Eclispe projects import for IntelliJ Idea doesn't handle parameters well.
 And I need to import bunch of Eclipse projects to Idea modules.